EowynStark/Regex-Tutorial/README.md

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`
 ```
 ### Anchors
 The characters in the above expression ``` ^ ``` and ``` $ ``` which come at the beginning and ending of the expression are what we would call Anchors.
 More specifically the ``` ^ ``` is our anchor that signifies the beginning of the string that matches a range of possible charaters that follow it.
-You can feed a literal string after the anchor, or as we do with regular expressions we feed it a series of parameters that help us open up the possibility for more correct answers than just one literal one.
+You can feed a literal string after the anchor, or with regular expressions we can feed it a series of parameters that help us open up the possibility for more correct answers than just one literal one.

 The ``` $ ``` anchor is what signifies the end of the expression.
-So much like the beginning anchor it signifies the expression that proceeds it contains the string we are looking for.
+So, much like the beginning anchor, it signifies the expression that proceeds it contains the string we are looking for.

 The text between these anchors fall under one of the following categories and further specify the types of characters or information that we are looking for when taking user input into account.
+Continue reading this tutorial to delve deeper into each part and learn more.

 ### Quantifiers
 In this regular expression we have multiple quantifiers that help us specify how many times something may or may not occur.
 We will break this expression down by our grouping constructs, which is a topic we will discuss in more detail further on in this tutorial.